Type-safe bitwise operations - TL;DR

 -

-is non-intrusive - only a function overload or a template specializations required to opt-in
+is non-intrusive - only a macro invocation is required to opt-in

 -